Real Stories - Investment Scams

 Over the next 12 months, Steve made a number of transfers to the 'investment professionals', initially starting with $10 000.
 He was referred to a very professional-looking website and set up a login account, which showed his money increasing in value as the market ‘went up’.
 Confident the system was working, he invested more money, to a total of $200 000.

 Always seek independent financial advice before making an investment.

 He only realized that the investment scheme was a scam when the website went down and he could no longer access his account or contact the offshore group by phone.

 Since learning of the scam, Steve was again contacted by criminals, with offers to help him get his money back from the original investment.
-This time Steve contacted police, who explained this was a 'follow up scam' and warned him to expect more calls like this as his name was most likely passed on to other criminals.
+This time Steve contacted the police, who explained this was a 'follow-up scam' and warned him to expect more calls like this as his name was most likely passed on to other criminals.